masalinas/glukose/README.md

-# Full Stack Javascript
+# Glukose

-A Full Stack Lazy Modular Javascript Architecture
+A Web solution to parse and mange the measures captured by glukose-service

 ![glukose port](https://cloud.githubusercontent.com/assets/1216181/13285138/542ea170-daf9-11e5-8c40-ab966a3ba8c3.png)